denten-books/plain-text/1-chapter.md

 TODO:
 - Fix the tenses, particularly in the Turing piece.
-- Where is the printer?
+- Where is the printer and the typewriter?
-- Add a few sentences about the typewriter.
 - Expand the part on Turing that is all about symbol and materiality.
 - Sponsored by NASA